 A number of mattress manufacturers are using non-organic wool with their ‘foamed rubber’ and synthetic foam filled mattresses.
 This wool is not produced and processed to organic status; it is processed on machines which are not cleaned from any chemical residue created by the processing of such products as polyester or Dacron synthetic fibres and other chemical containing fibres.
 Very often this wool used may also contain some synthetic fibres picked up during processing.

 Chemicals such as Ultra Fresh, anti mould, synthetic fragrances, including synthetically produced lavender, anti dustmite, are now added to many, if not all, conventional mattresses or added to the fillings.
 There may also be also other synthetic containing components inside the mattress which you cannot see.

-Other mattresses available in Australia are imported from Asia.
-We also question the cheap cot mattresses being sold; the price indicates that it is also imported.
+Many mattresses available in Australia are imported from Asia.
+We also question the cheap cot mattresses being sold; the low price indicates that it is also imported.

 Other Points You May Want To Consider

-Purchase of a breathing mattress should have a major bearing on your choice.
+The purchase of a proper ‘breathing mattress’ should have a major bearing on your choice.